 I see many nurses do this the wrong way.

-The ideal goal is to leave in a manner where you’ll always be welcomed back.
+The ideal goal (and yes there is a goal) is to leave in a manner where you’ll always be welcomed back.

 For some nurses reading this, you might say I’ve quit many nursing jobs, and I knew I would never return to.